FISHERERIES

 SUSTAINABLE MARKETS

-It is crucial that resorts and guest houses in the Maldives create a sustainable market for reef fish.
-Tourism operators must work collaboratively with the Maldivian fishermen they source from to promote low impact fishing to secure a future for the Maldives and their business.
-BLUE together with Six Senses Laamu wants to set an example for the Maldivian tourism industry by developing this program.
-We want to kickstart a movement across the country and convince other resorts to join us in the fight to protect Maldivian reefs.
+It is crucial for resorts and guesthouses in the Maldives to establish a sustainable market for reef fish.
+Tourism operators must collaborate with local fishermen to promote low-impact fishing practices and secure a sustainable future for both the Maldives and their businesses.
+Six Senses Laamu has set an example for the Maldivian tourism industry by piloting this transformative programme.
+The Laamaseelu Masveriyaa programme is now successfully running at one additional resort, with several others expressing interest in adopting this sustainable model.

 IMPROVING GROUPER